himanshudabas/NEM_hackathon/Readme.md

 ## Prerequisites
+npm is required to install live-server.

-Local server is needed to start the application.
+Local server is needed to start the application on Localhost.

 ```
 $ npm install live-server
 ```